 The Chair of Governors will be made aware of any behaviour incident that reaches the Serious Sanction threshold or in the event of the Police being called to the School.

 6.2 The Head

 The role of the Head is to determine the detail of the standard of behaviour acceptable to the School.
-The Head has the day-to-day responsibility for maintaining discipline in the School, which will include making rules and provision for enforcing them.

 The Head is responsible for: